 The Orchestras at Pope High School consists of four performing orchestras.

-Intermediate Orchestra is for students with prior experience.
+Greyhound Orchestra is for students with prior experience.
 No audition is required to participate.
 Students perform level three music and will learn the basic music theory and structure.
 Students will also learn to perform in keys up to 4 sharps or flats.
-This class is open to all grade levels.
+This class is open to all grade levels

-Advanced Orchestra is for students with prior experience.
+Sinfonietta Orchestra is for students with prior experience.
 No audition is required to participate in this Orchestra.
 Students perform level four music and is open to all grade levels.
 Students will perform music that challenge them to learn skills to master their instruments at a high level.
-Private lessons are encouraged and highly motivated students are prepped to participate in Chamber and Mastery Orchestras.
+Private lessons are encouraged and highly motivated students are prepped to participate in Chamber and Philharmonic Orchestras.

 Chamber Orchestra is a high level performing Orchestra.
 The Orchestra is open to all grade levels and perform level four and five music.
 Chamber Orchestra focuses primarily on chamber music (music for small ensembles) and is the bridge into performing in the Mastery Orchestra.
 It will challenge students to excel and reach the goals of performing in the top orchestra at Pope High School.